Dr Byron Creese

-My background is in psychology, which I studied to MSc level before undertaking my PhD in 2009 at King's College London in Prof Clive Ballard's group - my thesis examined the genetics of psychotic symptoms in Alzheimer's disease and Lewy body dementias.
-After a brief period working in the Government Statistical Service at the Home Office, I returned to King’s in 2014 where I resumed work on the management of several large cohort studies – setting up key international collaborations in doing so - which would ultimately feed into the genetics work I am leading at the University of Exeter focusing on the genetic basis of neuropsychiatric symptoms in Alzheimer's disease and other dementias.
+My background is in psychology, which I studied to MSc level before undertaking my PhD in 2009 at King's College London in Prof Clive Ballard's group.
+After a brief period working in the Government Statistical Service at the Home Office, I returned to King’s in 2014 where I resumed work on the management of several large cohort studies – setting up key international collaborations in doing so - which would ultimately feed into the work I am leading at the University of Exeter focusing on the genetic basis of neuropsychiatric symptoms in Alzheimer's disease and other dementias.

-Alongside my genetics work at King’s I played a key role in the setting up and management of the South London and Maudsley Care Home Research Network (affiliated with the NIHR Biomedical Research Centre at King’s).
+I have also played a key role in the management of the South London and Maudsley Care Home Research Network (affiliated with the NIHR Biomedical Research Centre at King’s).
 I have also worked on several important studies evaluating the effectiveness of various interventions for neuropsychiatric symptoms in dementia, including management of the NIHR-funded DCM-EPIC study in London and a clinical trial evaluating memantine for the long-term treatment of agitation in dementia.

 I have a particular interest in using genome-wide data to understand the aetiology of neuropsychiatric symptoms in dementia and the overlap with other diseases across the lifespan (e.g. schizophrenia, major depressive disorder).
 I have set up several key international collaborations to work towards this aim, most notably at the University of Stavanger, the Norwegian Centre for Research, Education and Service Development and the University of Oslo.
 I am currently leading a project using genomic data to identify genes and molecular pathways associated with key neuropsychiatric symptoms in dementia with a view to identifying new treatment targets.

 Alongside my genetics work I also have expertise in the setting up and management of complex research projects, cohort studies and clinical trials, having managed numerous project funded by industry, NIHR and charities.